Get help at work

 Deaf awareness at work

 It’s important that your colleagues understand how they can best support and communicate with you.
-You might find it useful to share our communication tips.
+You might find it useful to create a personalised digital communication card and include it in your email signature, or to share our communication tips.

-RNID also offers a variety of courses to help workplaces become inclusive for deaf people and those with hearing loss.
-Talk to your employer if you think your workplace may benefit from one.
+RNID also offers e-learning to help workplaces become inclusive for deaf people and those with hearing loss.
+Talk to your employer if you think your workplace may benefit.